Fine Toothed Comba short story writing class

 Meet your guide:

 Hi!
 I’m Janelle Hardy.
-I work with creative, sensitive big-hearted women and non-binary people (and sometimes men), helping them to grow, heal and thrive.
+I work with creative, sensitive, big-hearted people, helping them to grow, heal and thrive.

 I’ve got a particular passion for our individual and cultural stories, a deep reverence for the power of stories and identity, and great respect for the immensely beautiful force of questioning our stories, even as we honour them.